 Register a relationship

 Registering your relationship with Consumer and Business Services (CBS) means that your relationship is legally recognised.
 It can make it easier to access entitlements and assert your rights, including in medical situations.
-Registering your relationship is not the same as getting married.
+Registering your relationship isn't the same as getting married.

 Who can register

-You can register your relationship if you are 18 years of age or older and in a relationship with another person as a couple.
+You can register your relationship if you're 18 years of age or older and in a relationship with another person as a couple.
 At least one of you must live in South Australia.
 Couples may apply irrespective of their sex or gender identity.

 Your relationship can't be registered if you or your partner are: